 I started Full Glass Research in 2005 for the purpose of offering clear answers and applicable solutions to people with questions or problems of marketing, sales, product planning or industry strategy.
 Full Glass Research focuses on food and beverage categories that feature a wide variety of flavors, many producers and a craft or artisanal element.

 Understanding the unusual aspects of your business category.
 Consumer quirks, distribution issues, demographic skews and other aspects that make an industry unique must be taken into account.
 A one-size-fits-all approach to research design can neglect key elements that will impact your ability to use the answers provided.

 Choosing the best research methodology for your budget and issues.
 The best way to find answers will change with the questions.
-I have experience with online, phone and mail surveys; field and trade research; focus groups; sensory evaluation; data mining and tabulation; market research techniques such as conjoint analysis, multi-dimensional scaling, regression, and A/B testing; and economic impact studies using public and private data
+I have experience with online, phone and mail surveys; package and label tests; field and trade research; focus groups; sensory evaluation; data mining and tabulation; market research techniques such as conjoint analysis, multi-dimensional scaling, regression, A/B testing; and economic impact studies using public and private data.

 Getting answers to key questions that you can use.
 The planning phase of the research project must narrow down the research to the key issues, and figure out exactly what answers or data are needed to make important decisions.
 There is a lot of data that is “nice to know” but not impactful.
 You shouldn’t necessarily have to pay for it.

 Assembling the best team.
 Depending on the project's scope and scale, we will assemble, assign or partner with experienced recruiters, moderators, programmers, researchers and analysts.
 I have also partnered with many of the leading organizations when doing research in these categories, including Wine Opinions, NielsenIQ, Universities of Oregon and California, the Wine Market Council, BW166, Turrentine Brokerage, Scion Advisors and Dragonfly SCI.